nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 The Result Display also shows a feedback message to the user if a wrong command or parameter was entered, along with an explanation of the error if relevant.

 3. **Task List Panel**<br>
 Displays a list of tasks under a particular list, if specified.
-Otherwise, it displays all tasks that exist in TypeTask.<br>
+Otherwise, it displays all tasks.
 TypeTask automatically assigns your tasks with certain colours to help you differentiate them easily. <br>

    `Red`: this uncompleted task’s deadline has passed!
 Better get on to it. <br>
    `Green`: this uncompleted task has a deadline but is not due yet.
 Phew! <br>